Master Normal Ventricular Rate on ECG: Key Insights for Developers

 • For irregular rhythms, use the small square method by dividing 1500 by the number of small squares between R-R periods.

-• QRS Duration: This duration reflects the time required for ventricular depolarization, with a normal duration being less than 0.12 seconds.
+• QRS duration: This duration reflects the time required for ventricular depolarization, with a normal duration being less than 0.12 seconds.
 A widened QRS complex may suggest a conduction delay, necessitating further evaluation.

-• ST Segment: This segment lies between the end of the QRS complex and the beginning of the T wave.
+• ST segment: This segment lies between the end of the QRS complex and the beginning of the T wave.
 Elevation or depression of the ST segment can indicate ischemia or myocardial infarction, making it a critical component of ECG interpretation.

 It's also important to consider that typical PR interval durations can vary by age, with values generally ranging from 120-200 milliseconds for adults, while children may have different usual ranges.
 Integrating case studies, such as those involving atrial fibrillation or AV block, can further illustrate the practical applications of these measurements.